zulip/zulip/help/star-a-message.md

 1. Click the **star** (<i class="fa fa-star-o"></i>) icon.

+!!! tip ""

+    Starred messages have a filled in star (<i class="fa fa-star"></i>) to their right.
+You can unstar a message using the same instructions used to star it.

 {tab|mobile}

-1. Long press on a message.
+{!message-long-press-menu.md!}

-1. Select **Star message** in the menu that appears.
+1. Tap **Star message**.

+!!! tip ""

+    Starred messages have a "starred" label in the bottom right corner of the message.
+You can unstar a message by tapping **Unstar message** in the long-press menu.

 {end_tabs}

-Starred messages have a filled in star (<i class="fa fa-star"></i>) to their right.
-You can unstar a message using the same instructions used to star it.

 ## View your starred messages